The thermodynamics of protein aggregation reactions may underpin the enhanced metabolic efficiency associated with heterosis, some balancing selection, and the evolution of ploidy levels: Metabolic Heterosis

 where \textit{$\beta$} is the number of calories consumed during the degradation of each soluble oligomer and \textit{$\nu\gamma$} is the number of calories consumed during the synthesis of each replacement protein.
 Equation \ref{eq:MaintenanceCalories} predicts that inbred organisms should be less metabolically efficient than outbred organisms, which has been confirmed by numerous studies (see \citealt{Mitton1997} for review).
 A simplified version of Equation \ref{eq:MaintenanceCalories} is obtained by assuming that only the dimerization reaction has a non-negligible rate, and by assigning every aggregating protein the same value for \textit{k$_{b}$} and \textit{[U]$^{2}$}, which are then combined into a single parameter, \textit{k$_{1}$}:

-where N$_{Het}$ is the number of heterozygous gene loci.
+where T is the total number of gene loci that synthesize aggregation-prone proteins and N$_{Het}$ is the number of heterozygous gene loci.
 As shown in Figure \ref{fig:MaintenanceCalories}, Equation \ref{eq:SimpleMaintenanceCalories} is linear with respect to heterozygosity, which means that the overdominant loci exhibit modest epistasis for metabolic heterosis, otherwise the equation should decline exponentially with heterozygosity (\citealt{CharlesworthAndWillis2009}).
 A linear relationship between metabolic efficiency (as measured by oxygen consumption and growth rate) and heterozygosity has been found for several species of marine bivalves (\citealt{KoehnAndShumway1982}; \citealt{GartonEtAl1984}; \citealt{MittonAndGrant1984}; \citealt{HawkinsEtAl1986}).

 Equations \ref{eq:SimpleFoldRate}--\ref{eq:MaintenanceCalories} provide a heuristic model for the relationship between protein aggregation and metabolic heterosis.
 The model shows that heterozygosity can be beneficial even in the absence of deleterious mutations, and is in agreement with previous research that found a correlation between heterozygosity and: (1) metabolic efficiency (\citealt{KoehnAndShumway1982}; \citealt{GartonEtAl1984}; \citealt{Mitton1997}), (2) protein turnover (\citealt{HawkinsEtAl1986}; \citealt{HawkinsEtAl1989}), and (3) expression of molecular chaperones (\citealt{KristensenEtAl2002}; \citealt{PedersenEtAl2005}).
-The model predicts that inbreeding depression should increase with the stressfulness of the environment because the values of \textit{k$_{b}$} and \textit{[U]$_{steady}$} for each allele should increase with the stressfulness of the environment (see Subsection \ref{subsec:Stress}).
+As shown in Figure \ref{fig:MaintenanceCalories}, the model predicts that inbreeding depression should increase with the stressfulness of the environment because the values of \textit{k$_{b}$} and \textit{[U]$_{steady}$} for each allele should increase with the stressfulness of the environment (see Subsection \ref{subsec:Stress}).
 This is also supported by previous research (see \citealt{ArmbrusterAndReed2005} for review).